-Many people read their owner's manual from beginning to end when they first receive their new vehicle.
-If you do this, it will help you learn about the features and controls for your vehicle.
-In this manual, you will find that pictures and words work together to explain things.
+Many people read the owner manual from beginning to end when they first receive their new vehicle.
+If you do this, it can help you learn about the features and controls for the vehicle.
+Pictures and words work together in the owner manual to explain things.